jaredboynton/ups-governance-demo/README.md

 ### API Governance Scoring

-Score APIs using Postman's native governance linting.
-The dashboard automatically fetches all specs from your Postman workspace:
+Scores APIs using Postman's native governance linting; currently uses default Spectral ruleset, but can be customized -- as can the scoring algorithm.
+The dashboard automatically fetches all specs from the Postman workspace:

 ```bash
 # Generate HTML dashboard (automatically fetches all specs from Postman API)